-Medical Device Data Systems (MDDS) are hardware or software products that transfer, store, convert formats, and display medical device data.
-An MDDS does not modify the data or modify the display of the data, and it does not by itself control the functions or parameters of any other medical device.
-MDDS are not intended to be used for active patient monitoring.
+Medical Device Data Systems (MDDS) are hardware or software products intended to transfer, store, convert formats, and display medical device data.
+A MDDS does not modify the data or modify the display of the data, and it does not by itself control the functions or parameters of any other medical device.
+MDDS may or may not be intended for active patient monitoring.

-- software that stores patient data such as blood pressure readings for review at a later time;
+- Store patient data, such as blood pressure readings, for review at a later time;

-- software that converts digital data generated by a pulse oximeter into a format that can be printed; and
+- Convert digital data generated by a pulse oximeter into a format that can be printed; and

-- software that displays a previously stored electrocardiogram for a particular patient.
+- Display a previously stored electrocardiogram for a particular patient.

-For additional information, see "Medical Device Data Systems, Medical Image Storage Devices, and Medical Image Communications Devices."
+For additional information, see the "Medical Device Data Systems, Medical Image Storage Devices, and Medical Image Communications Devices" Guidance.